-For Private Car and Motor Cycle the De-Tariff Contribution for Comprehensive and TPFT Coverage shall be calculated in the Rating / Rule Engine as per the GLM Sheet and the calculated De-Tariff Contribution shall be sent in the Response Service to the Front End System.
+For Private Car and Motor Cycle the De-Tariff Contribution for Comprehensive and TPFT Coverage shall be calculated in the Rules and Rating Engine as per the GLM Sheet and the calculated De-Tariff Contribution shall be sent in the Response Service to the Front End System.

-For Private Car and Motor Cycle the Tariff Contribution for Third Party Coverage also shall be calculated in the Rating / Rule Engine as per the GLM Sheet and the calculated Tariff Contribution shall be sent in the Response Service to the Front End System.
+For Private Car and Motor Cycle the Tariff Contribution for Third Party Coverage also shall be calculated in the Rules and Rating Engine as per the GLM Sheet and the calculated Tariff Contribution shall be sent in the Response Service to the Front End System.

-For Commercial Vehicles, Tariff Contribution for Comprehensive, TPFT and Third Party shall be calculated in the Rating / Rule Engine and the Tariff Contribution shall be sent in the Response Service to the Front End System.
+For Commercial Vehicles, Tariff Contribution for Comprehensive, TPFT and Third Party shall be calculated in the Rules and Rating Engine and the Tariff Contribution shall be sent in the Response Service to the Front End System.

+In future for Commercial Vehicle user can compute the De-Tariff Contribution.

-Extra Coverages Maintenance in Rule/Rating Engine
+Extra Coverages Maintenance in Rules and Rating Engine

-List of Extra Coverages by Vehicle Type, Vehicle Usage and Coverage Type shall be maintained in the Rule/Rating Engine
+List of Extra Coverages by Vehicle Type, Vehicle Usage and Coverage Type shall be maintained in the Rules and Rating Engine

-An Interface shall be available in the Rule/ Rating Engine to update the List of Extra Coverages

-The Rating and Rule Engine shall have an option for Excel Upload, to add / update the Extra Coverages
+The Rules and Rating Engine shall have an option to Upload with xls, xlsx, xlsm file format, to add / update the Extra Coverages

+User can add new extra Coverages / edit the existing Extra Coverages.

-The Rating and Rule Engine shall have an option to download the Extra Coverages available in the Rule/Rating Engine, in Excel format
+The Rules and Rating Engine shall have an option to download the Extra Coverages available in the Rules and Rating Engine, in Excel format

-While issue a Quotation / Cover Note, when there is a request from the Front End System, the Rule / Rating Engine will share the applicable Extra Coverages along with the Rate, based on the Vehicle Type, Vehicle Usage and Coverage Type received in the Request Service
+While issue a Quotation / Cover Note, when there is a request from the Front End System, the Rules and Rating Engine will share the applicable Extra Coverages along with the Rate, based on the Vehicle Type, Vehicle Usage and Coverage Type received in the Request Service

-A separate Web Service – Extra Coverage Service will be available to share the applicable Extra Coverages with front end System
+A separate Web Service (API) – Extra Coverage Service will be available to share the applicable Extra Coverages with front end System

 Refer the attached excel file for Master List of Coverages.
+Sheet Name: AdditlBenTagtoSubClass and SubClassCode

-All the Systems connecting to Rule / Rating Engine, (FLAS, Premia, GoApps etc.,) shall pass the “SUBCLASSCODE” as mentioned in the worksheet - “SubClassCode” from the above referred excel file.
+All the Systems connecting to Rules and Rating Engine, (FLAS, Premia, GoApps etc.,) shall pass the “SUBCLASSCODE” as mentioned in the worksheet - “SubClassCode” from the above referred excel file.

+The Extra Benefits are applicable based on the Agent Pricing Group Code, Vehicle Make, Age of Vehicle and Coverage.
+Sum Covered, Participant's Age (Insured Person’s Age) , Vehicle Usage, and State shall added as additional criteria for Extra Benefits.

-Based on the SUBCLASSCODE received, the Rule / Rating Engine shall return Extra Coverages applicable for the requested Agent group / Product etc.,
+Based on the SUBCLASSCODE received, the Rules and Rating Engine shall return Extra Coverages applicable for the requested Agent group / Product etc.,

 For the Extra Coverages Motorist PA and Bantuan Ikhlas Supreme Service Tax and Stamp Duty shall be calculated separately.
 An indicator shall be available in the Extra Coverage Master Data to identify the extra coverage for which Separate Stamp Duty and Service Tax shall be calculated.

+Cover Note generation will happen at the front end system.
+Rules and Rating Engine will send two separate premium to the front end system, one is for motor and the other one is for MPA cross selling product with respective Service Tax and Stamp Duty

+An Interface shall be available in the Rules and Rating Engine to add / edit the Extra Coverages

-Make and Model maintenance in Rule/Rating Engine
+Make and Model maintenance in Rules and Rating Engine

-List of Make, Model and Segment shall be maintained in the Rule/Rating Engine
+List of Make, Model and Segment shall be maintained in the Rules and Rating Engine

-An Interface shall be available in the Rule/ Rating Engine to update the Make, Model and Segment.
+An Interface shall be available in the Rules and Rating Engine to update the Make, Model and Segment.

-The Rating and Rule Engine shall have an option for Excel Upload, to add / update the Make, Model and Segment.
+The Rules and Rating Engine shall have an option to upload with xls, xlsx, xlsm file format, to add / update the Make, Model and Segment.

-The Rating and Rule Engine shall have an option to download the Make, Model and Segment in Excel format
+The Rules and Rating Engine shall have an option to download the Make, Model and Segment in Excel format